qichaozhao/cards/_posts/2018-05-24-potato-lemon-6.md

 However, having said that, neural networks in general can be very susceptible to initalialisation and it can make the difference between learning and not learning.
 This is especially true when the network is small, as it then becomes more likely to fall into local minima.

-In the next post, we'll continue to explore the performance characteristics of this library, with the aim of proving it on the MNIST handwriting dataset.
+In the next post, we'll continue to explore the performance characteristics of this library.

 The code for the tests above can be found at: [https://github.com/qichaozhao/potatolemon/blob/master/examples/xor_validation.ipynb](https://github.com/qichaozhao/potatolemon/blob/master/examples/xor_validation.ipynb)